Category: 2025

 Midlothian Volunteer Awards 2025

-On Thursday 29 May 2025, volunteers from across Midlothian will arrive at Newbattle Abbey College for our annual Midlothian Volunteer Awards Ceremony.
-We’re excited to celebrate all the amazing efforts of volunteers in Midlothian over the past year.
+On Thursday 29 May 2025, volunteers from across Midlothian arrived at Newbattle Abbey College for our annual Midlothian Volunteer Awards Ceremony.
+We’re thrilled to celebrate all the amazing efforts of volunteers each year.

 Programme